RobDWaller/ReallySimpleJWT/readme.md

 ## Token Secret Security

-This JWT library imposes strict secret security as follows: the secret must be at least 12 characters in length; contain numbers; upper and lowercase letters; and the one of the following special characters `*&!@%^#$`.
+This JWT library imposes strict secret security as follows: the secret must be at least 12 characters in length; contain numbers; upper and lowercase letters; and one of the following special characters `*&!@%^#$`.

 ```php
 // Bad Secret